Olivia-qiu-xiaowu/DataAnalysisReport/README.md

 # Data analysis Report
 I will present some of my previous research report and programs.
-Since they are written in Chinese, the upload precess is relatively slow.
->[!NOTE]

 >Notice: For certain reasons, no data document will be shared for this project.

 ### Summary Report: